- animal welfare

 - The manner in which the beef industry improves the level and consistency of our engagement with the community in setting welfare standards.

-- The committee’s activities align with the three ‘Imperatives’ from the Meat Industry Strategic Plan (MISP) and the Beef Industry Strategic Plan (BISP2020).
+- The committee’s activities align with the First Pillar of the Meat Industry Strategic Plan (MISP2020) and the Beef Industry Strategic Plan (BISP2020).

-- The committee works with the Australian government to develop nationally consistent policies that enhance national animal welfare arrangements.
+- The committee works with the Federal and State/Territory governments to develop nationally consistent policies that enhance animal welfare arrangements.

 - The committee meets regularly via teleconference and four times per year in person.